 The first stage of consultation is planned to occur from March 2021 to September 2021 and includes targeted stakeholder consultation through channels such as structured interviews and an online survey.
 Stakeholders will be asked about their experiences and views on the rollout of vessel tracking, and the effect on the community, industry and government.
 Feedback received will form part of the draft Consultation Review Report.

-The second stage of consultation will occur in December 2021.
-At this time the draft Consultation Review Report is anticipated to be available for public comment for 28 days on the Get Involved and the Queensland Productivity Commission websites.
+The second stage of consultation was to occur in December 2021.
+This is now scheduled for June 2022.
+At this time the draft Consultation Review Report is anticipated to be available for public comment for at least 28 days on the Get Involved and the Queensland Productivity Commission websites.

 The Post Implementation Decision (Final) Review Report may be used to: